addianto/sitodo/docs/README.md

 2. Initialise up a Spring Boot project
 3. Introduction to test-driven development (TDD)
 4. Create a continuous integration and deployment pipeline (CI/CD)
+5. Exercise a Git workflow such as Feature Branch

 There will be some additional challenges for participants, such as: